-Václav Havel Prague Airport is a modern and spacious international airport located on the northwest edge of Prague less than 20 km north of the city.
-All international flights arrive here and there is no other civil airport in Prague.
-Terminal 1 is mainly for Inter-Continental flights including flights to the United Kingdom, Ireland, North America, Middle-East, Africa and Asia while Terminal 2 served for flights within the EU Schengen Agreement member countries and other European destinations.
+Václav Havel Prague Airport is a modern and spacious international airport located on the northwest edge of Prague, less than 20 km north of the city.
+All international flights arrive here, and there is no other civil airport in Prague.
+Terminal 1 is mainly for Inter-Continental flights, including flights to the United Kingdom, Ireland, North America, Middle-East, Africa and Asia.
+At the same time, Terminal 2 served for flights within the EU Schengen Agreement member countries and other European destinations.
 Terminal 3 is used only for Charter, cargo and private flights.

 Getting from the Airport is easy, and the journey to the city centre takes around 25 to 30 minutes or around 50 minutes by public transport.
 Taxies parked airport terminal will take you to the town centre for about 650 CZK.
 But the best way is to pre-book a reputable taxi from Prague Airport Transfers, which will take you directly to your hotel for a bargain price.
 The cheapest but less comfortable way to get into town is by public transport.
 Take bus number 119, which goes from the airport to Nadrazi Veleslavín metro station in about 20 minutes.
 From there it is four to six stops to the centre of town.
 Buy a 32 CZK transport ticket at the transport information desk in the arrivals hall or from the card and coin-operated machine at the airport bus stop.